cj-dfinity/guides/Candid.md

 # Candid Guide

 ## What is Candid
+Candid is an interface describing the public services deployed in canisters on the Internet Computer.
+The Candid interface allows inter-operation between services, and between services and frontends, independently of the programming language used.

 Candid is an *Interface Description Language (IDL)*, which is used to describe the public interface of a service deployed in a canister on the Internet Computer.